ug-libraries/clean-architecture-core-php/Readme.md

 ### Response

 - Use `\Cleancoders\Core\Response\Response` to create usecase `response`.
 - Supports success/failure status, custom message, HTTP status codes, and response data.
+- I recommend you to extends `\Cleancoders\Core\Response\Response` class to create your own response

 ## Example of how to use the core library